podaac/generate_processor/processor/README.md

 **NOTES**
 - In order for the commands to execute the `/processor/` directories will need to point to actual directories on the system.
 - The `/usr/local` directory contains the IDL license requirements.
+- The Procesor component currently uses postfix and mailutils to send some notifications via email.
+It may make sense to move the mail functionality out of the container and let the Generate cloud infrastructure handling email notifications.